Governance Experience

 Other Governance Experience

-• Member of the Board of Directors of Women in Business/Los Angeles since July 2004
+• Member of the Board of Directors of Women in Business/Los Angeles from July 2004 through June 2006.

 • Member of the Steering Committee, NAWBO-LA Enterprise Institute Forum: "Women: on Board Opportunities".
 October 2004